A belated happy birthday to Gastone Nencini, who was born on March 1, 1930, and died on February 1, 1980.

 Nencini retired from racing in 1965, and became directeur sportif for Max Meyer, while also opening up his own bike shop.

-Additionally, Nencini also pursued a career as a fledging artist, taking lessons from renown painter Pietro Annigoni, who depicted the likes of Queen Elizabeth II, Pope John XXIII and JFK.
+Additionally, Nencini also pursued a career as a fledging artist, taking lessons from celebrated painter Pietro Annigoni, who depicted the likes of Queen Elizabeth II, Pope John XXIII and JFK.

 Sadly, Nencini was only 50 when he died from lymphatic system failure.